 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything used in this recipe is perfect for all phases of the South Beach Diet, and should work for most other low-carb diet plans as well.
+Everything used in this recipe is perfect for all phases of the original South Beach Diet, and should work for most other low-carb diet plans as well.
 The highest carb ingredient here is the salsa; look for a salsa with the lowest amount of sugar you can find.
 The recipe is also gluten-free.

 Find More Recipes Like This One:

+Use Zucchini Recipes or Oven Dinners to find more recipes like this one.
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.